 When are Services?

-During pandemic, services are Zoomed on Sunday morning at 11 a.m., lasting an hour, followed by informal coffee hour / discussion in Zoom breakout rooms.
-All are welcome!
+Services are held in-person and by Zoom at 11 a.m. on Sunday, followed by social hour and a discussion table in the building.
+All are welcome.
 To request a Zoom link, CONTACT US.

 What do people wear to Services?